Lady Gabriella Windsor Marries Thomas Kingston in Royal Wedding Ceremony

 Looking as regal as ever in her hot pink dress coat and matching hat, Queen Elizabeth II attended the wedding with husband Prince Philip—making a rare public appearance amid his retirement from royal duties.

-Other attendees included their daughter Princess Anne, son Prince Andrew, his ex Sarah "Fergie" Ferguson, their daughter Princess Beatrice—who made her first public appearance with boyfriend Edoardo Mapelli Mozzi, and Prince Harry—who left wife Meghan Markle and their newborn son Archie Harrison Mountbatten-Windsor at home.
+Other attendees included their daughter Anne, Princess Royal, son Prince Andrew, his ex Sarah, Duchess of York, their daughter Princess Beatrice—who brought along her boyfriend Edoardo Mapelli Mozzi, and Prince Harry—whose wife Meghan Markle stayed behind with their newborn son Archie Harrison Mountbatten-Windsor.

 Not in attendance: Beatrice's sister Princess Eugenie, and Prince William and wife Kate Middleton.
 The Duke of Cambridge, president of the Football Association, is scheduled to attend the 2019 FA Cup Final between Manchester City and Watford at Wembley Stadium, and present the trophy to the winners, Kensington Palace had said earlier this week.
 William had missed last year's championship soccer match to attend Harry and Meghan's wedding.